MicrosoftDocs/cpp-docs/docs/mfc/reference/cwinappex-class.md

 ```

 ### Parameters
- [in] `bEnable`
+ [in] *bEnable*
  Specifies whether the application loads the initial size and location of the main frame window from the registry.

 ### Remarks
  By default, the size and location of the main frame is loaded from the registry together with other application settings.
 This occurs during [CWinAppEx::LoadState](#loadstate).
-If you do not want to load the initial window placement from the registry, call this method with `bEnable` set to `false`.
+If you do not want to load the initial window placement from the registry, call this method with *bEnable* set to FALSE.

 ##  <a name="enabletearoffmenus"></a>  CWinAppEx::EnableTearOffMenus
  Creates and initializes a [CMenuTearOffManager](../../mfc/reference/cmenutearoffmanager-class.md) object.